Nexus-Cognitive/website/content/insights/combining-nuxt-js-netlify-cms-and-github.md

 ---
-title: Unlock the Power of the Jamstack with Modern Tools and Automated Workflows
+title: How to Unlock Power of the Jamstack
-description: Empower Your Team with Nuxt.js, Netlify CMS, and GitHub.
+description: Empower your team with modern tools and automated workflows through Nuxt.js, Netlify CMS, and GitHub.
 cover: leaf-macro
 publish: 2021-05-20T12:00:00+00:00
 feature: false